 When it comes to recruiting new staff, there are no shortage of resources available online to assist in the process for both candidate and company alike.
 There are software packages and interview processes that promise improved ways to fit an employment position to an applicant.
 Applicants document their skills in resumes and online software and blast these out to the job-hunting world.

 But when it comes to recruiting for a credit union’s board of directors, there’s little by the way of a “job board’ or “head-hunting” or any job placement events.
 So how can credit unions establish a method to attract motivated, skilled and enthusiastic board applicants?

-River Valley Credit Union in Ada, Michigan found one way.
-The $100 million credit union created an Associate Board Member position allowing anyone interested in serving the board of directors an opportunity to attend board meetings, participate in the discussions and basically be a board member without voting privileges.
+River Valley Credit Union in Ada, Michigan, found one way.
+The $100 million credit union created an Associate Board Member position, allowing anyone interested in serving on the board of directors an opportunity to attend board meetings, participate in the discussions and basically be a board member without voting privileges.